hotwopik/LobbyManager/README.md

 Change team settings.
 If team isn't exist, create it.</br>
 Arguments:
 - team - team id
-- name - team display name(actualy is never used), text component
 - max_count - max size of team.
 If `-1`, will not has max size.

 `lbmanager_api:teams/remove_team`</br>